Armored Combat Austria

 Following the Safe Sport Standards, ARMORED COMBAT AUSTRIA aims to conduct regular and comprehensive analyses of the sport-specific and inherent risks of Medieval Combat to develop targeted measures and, if necessary, tighten regulations.
 In this context, collaborating with organizations such as Safe Sport and vera* is of particular importance to us.

-For further information on violence prevention in sports, please visit https://safesport.at/ , https://vera-vertrauensstelle.at/ and https://100prozent-sport.at/
+For further information on violence prevention in sports, please visit https://safesport.at/, https://vera-vertrauensstelle.at/ and we do https://100prozent-sport.at/

 ARMORED COMBAT AUSTRIA Prevention and Protection Officer